mboudraa/perfly-vertx/README.md

 		grunt dev

-4. Then configure conf.json so that web_root points to your ```src/main/resources/public``` folder.
+4. Then configure conf.json so that web_root points to your ```src/main/resources/public``` folder as absolute path.
 Modify the other settings as you wish.

 ### Launching